Pustalorc/Pustalorc.github.io/index.md

 <h1>Custom Or Private Programs/Plugins</h1>

 Reputation Loadout - A plugin that will give a loadout/kit to a player after respawn when the player has a specific reputation.
-Also has the ability to give a Rank to a player after a few set of kills. - Reserved to '[Ikatzuki](http://steamcommunity.com/id/Ikatzuki1/)'
+Also has the ability to give a Rank to a player after a few set of kills. - Reserved to '[Ikatzuki](http://steamcommunity.com/id/Ikatzuki1/)' - Able for sell at a price of 5$.

 <h1>Contributions:</h1>